pscally1005/pscally1005.github.io/_posts/recipes/bread/2025-07-06-cc-flatbread.markdown

 - <img src='/assets/Food/Bread/CC flatbread/pizza.jpg' alt='' class='instruction-image'>
 Notes:
 - <a href='/misc/meat#eggs'>Whole eggs</a> can be used in place of <a href='/misc/meat#egg-whites'>egg whites</a>.
 2 large <a href='/misc/meat#eggs'>eggs</a> (100 g) is the substitution.
 Aquafaba will <b>not</b> work; I have tried
-- The psyllium husk provides a better texture and extra <a href='/misc/fiber'>fiber</a>.
+- The <a href='/misc/psyllium-husk'>psyllium husk</a> provides a better texture and extra <a href='/misc/fiber'>fiber</a>.
 It is optional if you do not have it, but highly recommended

 - |
   COMPARE(